BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

     ./export_sonata.sh

 Don't forget to configure the necessary variables within these scripts, including setting the ``OPT_EMODEL`` value and configuring the ``#SBATCH`` directives in the corresponding .sbatch script according to your job requirements.

+For more details about the different steps, please refer to the `Running the example locally`_ section.

 These scripts will also generates logs of the different steps for each run to track its progress and capture any issues that may arise during execution.
 These log files are stored in the ``./logs`` with a naming convention reflective of the operation and its corresponding job identifier (e.g., ``opt_jobid.log``).
 In addition to individual log files, each step maintains its own historical record (e.g., ``extract_list.log``, ``opt_list.log`` ``analyse_list.log``) .
 These files are also situated within the ``./logs`` directory, serving as cumulative logs that document the series of runs pertinent to that particular step.
 Please ensure to check these logs if you encounter issues during the pipeline execution.